damidaramola/canvas-corner/README.md

 | **Bug** | **Fix** |
 | ------- | ------- |
 |follow/un-follow button isn't working|Unsuccessful fix
-| no results found error on feed |Unsuccessful fix.It might be related to follower issue
+| no results found error on feed |Unsuccessful fix.(updated bug-fix attempt and evaluation of bug) -> there's an inconsistency  between the user pk and profile_id possibly because my superuser was created before the profile model, in which the pks didn't match up correctly with the profile id, This may be causing my follow button not to work.
+I could not debug this issue.

 ##### Back to [top](#table-of-contents)